nguyenducanh97/Phosphorus_data/README.md

 ## Findings

-A total of 10 machine learning (ML) models were further applied to simultaneously predict multi-criteria (i.e., sorption capacity, removal efficiency, final pH, and Mg leakage) affected by 15 input features.
+A total of 10 machine learning (ML) models were applied to simultaneously predict multi-criteria (i.e., sorption capacity, removal efficiency, final pH, and Mg leakage) affected by 15 input features.
 Traditional ML models and Deep Neural Networks initially face challenges with poor accuracy, especially for removal efficiency.
-However, the breakthrough comes with applying Deep Belief Network (DBN) with unparalleled prediction performance (MAE=1.3289, RMSE=5.2552, R2=0.9926) across all output features, surpassing all current studies using 4 times higher number of data points for predicting only one output factor.
+However, the breakthrough comes with applying Deep Belief Network (DBN) with unparalleled prediction performance (MAE = 1.3289, RMSE = 5.2555, R2 = 0.9926) across all output features, surpassing all current studies using 4 times higher number of data points for predicting only one output factor.
 This captivating MO6 and DBN model are believed to open immense horizons to transformative applications, especially for P removal in the near future.

 ## Correspondence